NicholasArnaud/The-Jungle-Is-Scary/README.md

   * Chase Vinny

 ## Acknowledgments
-* Thanks to Matthew Williamson, and Donald Gremillion for the education to create this.
+* Thanks to Matthew Williamson, and Donald Gremillion for giving us the education to create this.